-In the fall of 2018, the Office of Curriculum and Instruction (OCI) met with the different industry members who made up the advisory committees for the mechanical engineering program.
-An industry questionnaire was used to gather feedback concerning the trends and needs, both current and future, of their field.
+In the fall of 2022, the Office of Curriculum and Instruction (OCI) met with the different industry members who made up the advisory committees for the mechanical engineering program.
+A discussion was held to gather feedback concerning the trends and needs, both current and future, of their field.
 Program faculty, administrators, and industry members were consulted regarding industry workforce needs and trends.
 Industry advisory team members from the college involved with this program were asked to give input related to changes to be made to the curriculum framework.
-Specific comments related to occupation related skills needed in this program include problem solving, comprehension of technical skills, and knowledge of systems.